-Now, in our home we replace the pink and purple advent candles with red ones on Christmas Day, so the candles are already in place.
-As for the prayer, I would prefer not to use one of the “O Antiphons”, since they are so closely connected to Advent.
+Now in my case the advent candles have all given way to Christmas candles, and I would prefer not to use one of the “O Antiphons”, since they are so closely connected to Advent.
 I understand why they make the suggestion, however, because at this point in the Christmas season it is appropriate to start extending our joy at the coming of Jesus to contemplation of Who and What He is.
 The identification of the Messiah with Light is deeply embedded in the Tradition, as in the well-known passage from Isaiah that also figures prominently in our observance of Advent:

 The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shined.
 (Isaiah 9:2)

 We also see it in the opening of John’s Gospel, as a part of what is perhaps the most important New Testament passage for understanding Jesus Christ: